How to Relieve Sciatic Nerve Pain With Exercise

-- Start this again two more times.
+- Do this two more times.

 Lower back exercise

 - Stretch your legs and cross your arms.
-Extend your arms out to the sides and make sure your palms are facing down.
+Extend your arms to the sides and make sure your palms are facing down.

 - Bend both of your knees, but keep the soles of your feet on the floor.